isomerpages/moe-standrewjuniorsch/_department/PE, Art & Music.md

 ##### (iv) Encourage boys to appreciate music and art

-Encourage boys in the Music and Art lessons through being supportive and talking to them about expressing and appreciating Art and Music in their various forms.
+Encourage your child by being supportive and showing interest in his learning experiences and creations during Art and Music lessons, beyond the formal academics.

 * * *